atreyasha/dotfiles/develop.md

             upstream

-        3.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities
+        3.  migrate to lightweight and lean personal emacs configuration which would be optimized with time such as with `doom` -\> might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities

-        4.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
-            \"doran2017does\" from \"do\") in
-            `company-reftex-citation-candidates`, for development add
-            package (eg.
-            `(company-reftex :location (recipe :fetcher github :repo "atreyasha/company-reftex"))`) in `dotspacemacs-additional-packages` and update packages,
-            delete old package location

-        5.  work on script which updates all emacs packages during system update
+        4.  work on script which updates all emacs packages during system update

-        6.  consider running emacs as a service to have everything synchronized in one run
+        5.  consider running emacs as a service to have everything synchronized in one run

     2.  i3